 The Company operates motorcycle hire-purchase financing business in Bangkok & Metropolitan and the vicinity provincial areas.
-Of which the main income arise from such business and the overall operating result of this business relate to the motorcycle's manufacturing and sales industry.
-In the year 2016, the number of new registered motorcycle in Bangkok & Metropolitan were 468,238 units which was 11.81% increase from the year 2015 of 418,774 unit even though the economic is considered to be at its stable stage factors such as the declining in price of the commodities, tourism that was affected by the political factors.
-Also the export that has decreases as other countries were still in their declining stage especially in Europe and China.
-In 2016 the forecast of the economic should be in an improving stage as the government has emphasized on a many bigger projects and the tourism in which we can see if from 4/2015.
-Whereas, on the other hand in America the economic seem to be improving which could potentially benefit the world economic.
-However, there is still an instability as in countries like Europe, Japanand especially China the economic are still in the sluggish stage.As many are still concern that prediction cannot be certain.
+Of which the main income a rise from such business and the overall operating result of this business relate to the motorcycle's manufacturing and sales industry.
+In the year 2017, the number of new registered motorcycle in Thailand were 1,810,856 units which was 4.15% increase from the year 2016 of 1,738,729 units even though the economic is considered to be at its stable stage factors such as the declining in price of the commodities.
+The political situation was fairly stable and was in a process of creating a Road Map for the new election that will be held in 2018.
+Of which we believe would not have an effect on the government's stability in the mean while.
+This is then an opportunity for the government to emphasizes the policy in order to boost up Thai economy.
+Especially the investment on mega projects to boost domestic consumption.
+This situation has a positive effect on the growth of the business.

-In the year 2015, the number of new motorcycles registration in Bangkok & Metropolitan were 418,774 units which was 1.06% increase from the year 2014 of 414,389 units.
-In 2014 Motorcycle sales was stable when comparing to 2015 due to the economic and political situation in the foreign countries.
+In the year 2016, the number of new motorcycles registration in Thailand were 1,738,729 units which was 6.95% increase from the year 2015 of 1,625,779 units.
+In 2015 Motorcycle sales was stable due to the economic and political situation in the foreign countries.

 Although the overall motorcycle sales market was rather slow, the company was able to maintain the business growth.
-As of 31 December 2016, the Company had hire-purchase account receivable - net of Baht 3,743.76 million or decrease of Baht 138.33 million or 3.56%.
-For the year 2016, total income was Baht 1,804.47 million, increase 0.81% from Baht 1,790.01million of the year 2015.
+As of 31 December 2017, the Company had hire-purchase account receivable - net of Baht 4,119.34 million or increase of Baht 375.58 million or 10.03.
+For the year 2017, total income was Baht 2,254.81 million, increase 24.96% from Baht 1,804.47 million of the year 2016.

-As of 31 December 2015, the Company had hire-purchase account receivable - net 3,882.09 million, decreased 14.36% from 4,532.78 million at the end of 2014.
-For the year 2015, the total income was Baht 1,790.01million, increased 11.43% from Baht 1,606.37 million of the year 2014.
+As of 31 December 2016, the Company had hire-purchase account receivable - net 3,743.76 million, decreased 3.56% from 3,882.08 million at the end of 2015.
+For the year 2016, the total income was Baht 1,804.47 million, increased 0.81% from Baht 1,790.01 million of the year 2015.